-V.3.
 FORM OF PRESENTATION OF APPLICATIONS

 - 1. An application will be presented in a sealed envelope. - 2.
-An applicant may present applications for more than one Area, but each application will be made in a separate envelope. - 3.
-A company or a group of companies may apply for a contract - 4.
-An application shall contain the following: - 4.1 The contract area to which the application applies. - 4.2 In respect of each applicant: - 4.2.A The name of the applicant in full. - 4.2.B The nature of its business. - 4.2.C The place of incorporation. - 4.2.D The countries in which the applicant or applicants operate. - 4.2.E Evidence of the registration of the company, financial standing and technical qualifications of the applicant, including the most recent audited accounts, and those for the previous three years, of the applicant and of any corporate body having control of such applicant - 4.3.
-The main terms proposed by the applicant in respect of the major aspects of the model Production Sharing Agreement i.e. - 4.3.A Duration of exploration periods. - 4.3.8 Minimum exploration work obligations and financial commitments. - 4.3.C Training. - 4.3.D Cost recovery and the net profit oil for Contractor.
+An applicant may present applications for more than one Area, but each application will be made in a separate envelope.

-4.4.
+- 3. A company or a group of companies may apply for a contract - 4.
+An application shall contain the following: - 4.1 The contract area to which the application applies. - 4.2 In respect of each applicant: - 4.2.A The name of the applicant in full. - 4.2.B The nature of its business. - 4.2.C The place of incorporation. - 4.2.D The countries in which the applicant or applicants operate. - 4.2.E Evidence of the registration of the company, financial standing and technical qualifications of the applicant, including the most recent audited accounts, and those for the previous three years, of the applicant and of any corporate body having control of such applicant - 1.3.
+The main terms proposed by the applicant in respect of the major aspects of the model Production Sharing Agreement : - 4.3.A Duration of exploration periods. - 4.3.B Minimum exploration work obligations and financial commitments. - 4.3.C Training. - 4.3.D Cost recovery, cost limit, R factor and the petroleum sharing. - 4.4.
 Each application may contain the applicant's technical evaluation of the area and an explanation of the adequacy of the proposed minimum work commitment in support of the Contractor's exploration concepts for the area.

-V.4 OPEN BLOCKS
+OPEN BLOCKS